 Sheep with an insufficient living area are more likely to develop ailments caused by unhygienic farming practices or severe infections that spread quickly through all the livestock.
 Furthermore, they might not always get enough to eat if they do not get sufficient grazing area, or they may contract diseases, just as they can in small cages.

 In addition, sheep need to be protected from weather and should have access to a well-ventilated, draft-free shelter during cold months.
+Consider predators in your area to be sure the shelter will secure your flock.

 Health Care Facilities